braver/programmingfonts/README.md

 - Running `make` installs dependencies, lints, validates `fonts.json` (against [fonts-schema.json](https://github.com/braver/programmingfonts/blob/gh-pages/fonts-schema.json) and `validate.js`), and builds the stylesheet.
   - The stylesheet [stylesheet.css](https://github.com/braver/programmingfonts/blob/gh-pages/fonts/stylesheets/stylesheet.css) is generated from `fonts.less` via `npx lessc` — don't edit it by hand; edit `fonts.less` and rebuild.
 - Run `make serve` to preview the site locally (`python3 -m http.server`).
-- Run `make list` (or `python3 listing.py`) to print an updated list of all the fonts, be sure to update this README with your addition.
+- Run `make list` to print an updated list of all the fonts, be sure to update this README with your addition.
-- Run `python3 info.py --name yourfont` to add glyph, character and language counts.
+- Run `python3 tools/info.py --name yourfont` to add glyph, character and language counts.

 ## Limitations of this project